Harnessing third-parties for value creation has been saved

 Who are you really doing business with?
 If you don’t know, find out.
 Those relationships and risks can provide you with a clearer line of sight into your extended enterprise ecosystem.
 And the starting point to develop a more mature EERM approach.

 - Look at your ecosystem and the big picture: Understand what current practices work well and how they can be leveraged for a future state.
 Then determine which area of the business might be ripe for a pilot program to show quick wins and stakeholder buy-in.

-- Understand your risk posture: Define what your risk appetite is and map that against the risk third-parties are bringing to your organization.
-Improved management can be as simple as rationalizing relationships, getting transparency into the third-parties involved in your extended enterprise, and then reducing that number as needed.
+- Understand your risk posture: Define what your risk appetite is and map that against the risk third-parties are bringing to your organisation.
+Improved management can be as simple as rationalising relationships, getting transparency into the third-parties involved in your extended enterprise, and then reducing that number as needed.